awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

 # 4. Evaluation

+## 4.1 Getting the forecasts

-Now we have a predictor in our hands.
-We can use it to predict the last window of the `dataset.test` and evaluate how our model performs.
+With a predictor in hand, we can now predict the last window of the `dataset.test` and evaluate our model's performance.

-GluonTS comes with the `make_evaluation_predictions` function that automates all this procedure.
+GluonTS comes with the `make_evaluation_predictions` function that automates the process of prediction and model evaluation.
 Roughly, this function performs the following steps:

 - Removes the final window of length `prediction_length` of the `dataset.test` that we want to predict
-- The estimator uses the remaining dataset to predict (in the form of sample paths) the "future" window that was just removed
+- The estimator uses the remaining data to predict (in the form of sample paths) the "future" window that was just removed
-- The function outputs a generator over the forecasted sample paths and a generator over the `dataset.test`
+- The module outputs the forecast sample paths and the `dataset.test` (as python generator objects)

 ```python